 How to Hear What Your Child is Really Saying

-- Melody Camouflage: Do We Hear What We Want to Hear?
+- Pareidolia: People Hear What They Want to Hear

 - Hearing Without Ears: How Do Newts and Salamanders Hear Without External Ears?